 - Specified users: Only the specified users can access the relevant content.
 Enter the user name in the corresponding field.

-- Select read and write permissions for the authorized users.
-Click Finish
+- Select read and write permissions for the authorized users, and then click Finish.

 Step 5.
 Configure a security group and firewall